 - Evohaler or Accuhaler

-Buy Seretide Inhalers Online
+Seretide Inhalers Online

-You can buy Seretide online, from our UK registered online pharmacy and doctor service.
+You can request to buy Seretide online, from our UK registered online pharmacy and doctor service.
 After completing your assessment and checking out, your order will be passed to our UK registered doctors for review.
 If approved, our pharmacy team will dispense and dispatch your medication to your chosen address.

 Seretide contains two medicines: salmeterol and fluticasone propionate.
 These ingredients work together to help prevent asthma attacks.
 Salmeterol is a long-acting bronchodilator.
 Bronchodilators help the airways in the lungs to stay open.
 This makes it easier for air to get in and out.
 The effects last for at least 12 hours.
 Fluticasone propionate is a corticosteroid which reduces swelling and irritation in the lungs.